 History of Walla Walla University

 Walla Walla University opened as Walla Walla College 126 years ago in what was then a very small town in rural eastern Washington State.
 It was founded on Christian teachings and values as understood and appreciated by the Seventh-day Adventist church.
-Committed to excellence in thought, the university seeks to impart a broad knowledge of the arts, sciences, and professions by careful instruction and open inquiry at both the undergraduate and graduate levels.
-Today Walla Walla University educates about 1900 students on four campuses: its main campus in College Place, Washington, a School of Nursing in Portland, Oregon and Schools of Social Work and Sociology in Missoula and Billings, Montana.
+Committed to excellence in thought, the University seeks to impart a broad knowledge of the arts, sciences, and professions by careful instruction and open inquiry at both the undergraduate and graduate levels.
+Today, Walla Walla University educates about 1750 students with an ethnic diversity of 43% on four campuses: its main campus in College Place, Washington; a School of Nursing in Portland, Oregon and Schools of Social Work and Sociology in Missoula and Billings, Montana.

 - Transforming Bowers Hall from top to bottom to provide a modernized home for the School of Business